isabella232/devo-ps.github.io/_posts/blog/2013-06-19-I-can-haz-init-script.md

 [I've just created a repo](https://github.com/devo-ps/init-scripts) where I'll be dumping various init scripts that will hopefully be helpful to others.
 I'd love to get suggestions or help.

-And by the way, things are not much better with applications, though we're trying our best to imrove things with things like [pm2](https://github.com/Unitech/pm2) (fresh and shinny, more to come in a later post).
+And by the way, things are not much better with applications, though we're trying our best to improve things with things like [pm2](https://github.com/Unitech/pm2) (fresh and shinny, more to come in a later post).